sammydkr/sammydkr/README.md

 - 👋 Hi, I’m @sammydkr
 - 👀 I’m interested in Writing Codes & learning new skills.
-- 🌱 I’m currently learning JavaScript Algorithms and Data Structures.
+- 🌱 I’m currently learning JavaScript Algorithms and Data Structures, HTML & CSS.
 - 💞️ I’m looking to collaborate on Myprojects.
 - 📫 How to reach me semihdiker10@gmail.com .